3dem/relion/README.md

 or 2D class averages in cryo-electron microscopy.
 It is developed in the research group of Sjors Scheres at the MRC Laboratory of Molecular Biology.

-The underlying theory of MAP refinement is given in a [scientific publication](https://www.ncbi.nlm.nih.gov/pubmed/22100448).
-If RELION is useful in your work, please cite this paper.
+If RELION is useful in your work, please cite our papers.

-The more comprehensive documentation of RELION is stored [here](https://relion.readthedocs.io/en/release-4.0/).
+The more comprehensive documentation of RELION is stored [here](https://relion.readthedocs.io/).

 ## Installation